Last Updated on April 21, 2025 by Satyendra

 Below are the tips for service accounts security and management:

-1. Eliminate unnecessary access privileges
+1. Eliminate unnecessary privilege access

 When creating a service account, always keep in mind that it should only have the minimum privilege required to complete the task at hand.
 For example, a few additional privileges that you can shed are remote access functionality, terminal service logons, internet and email access and remote control rights.